tamdaz/crygen/README.md

 end
 ```

-You can add properties in the class, for example :
+You can add properties in the class, for example:

 ```crystal
 # Create a class with one comment and a method.